 6. Head torches

-As the course has areas of poor lighting, head torches are allowed.
-But, these MUST be switched of at least 50 metres before the finish so the officials are able to see and record your race no.
+For the 2019-20 season onwards we have changed the times of the races and our hope is there will be sufficient daylight for athletes not to need torches.
+Should you still need to wear a head torch, you can do so, but these MUST be switched off at least 50 metres before the finish so the officials are able to see and record your race no.